 - Measuring and Managing Strategic Performance (1.5 credits)

 - Information Technology for Entrepreneurial Leaders (2 credits)

 - Opportunity Assessment and Strategy Development-with SCP (3 credits)

 This experience takes place twice a year.
 You will share your passion and knowledge about new venture creation through Babson’s partnership with the Network For Teaching Entrepreneurship.
 You’ll have the opportunity to coach aspiring high school entrepreneurs in low income communities in fall and spring.

-This experience takes place during spring break.
-You will engage in a consulting project to address a real issue being experienced by an international company or organization.
+You will engage in a consulting project to address a real issue being experienced by a company or organization.
 As part of your consulting work, you will present a strategic solution to the organization.
 This experience is part of your strategy course.